Webhook Integrations

 - Stripe

-- Create a Workflow with Wait for Webhook task.
+- Create a workflow including a Wait for Webhook task

-- Navigate to Definitions > Workflow, from the left menu on your Orkes Conductor cluster.
+- Go to Definitions > Workflow from the left menu on your Orkes Conductor cluster.

-- In your workflow, select the (+) icon and add a Wait for Webhook task.
+- In your visual workflow builder, select the (+) icon and add a Wait for Webhook task.

 - Save the workflow definition.

-Once the workflow is created, the next step is to create a webhook.
+The next step is to create a webhook in Orkes Conductor.

 - Go to Definitions > Webhooks from the left menu on your Orkes Conductor cluster.